ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional/proposal.md

 * **conditional mempool latency**: understanding of how long conditional transactions are sitting in the mempool.
 We would expect failed inclusion the longer a conditional tx remains in the mempool due to state changes since submission.
 Elevated latencies in combination with a low inclusion success rate will indicate if the proxy should be enforcing a higher minimum fee for these transactions to minimize mempool time.

 The public keys of known bundlers should be collected and registered.
-With alerts setup on the above, when in a state of degradation, the allowlist of first be enabled in the proxy to avoid 4337 downtime while assessing next steps.
-If still in a degradaded state, the endpoint should be fully shutoff, with bundlers reverting to `sendRawTransaction`, until further iteration.
+With alerts setup on the metrics above, when in a state of degradation, the allowlist policy should first be enabled to avoid 4337 downtime while assessing next steps.
+If still in a degradaded state, the endpoint should then be fully shutoff, having bundlers revert to `sendRawTransaction` until further iteration.
 Both of these actions should occur in tandem with public comms.

 Additional validation rules can be applied to boost performance of this endpoint.
 Here are a some extra applicable validation rules: